Web Summit: 2020

-Web Summit 2020 took place from December 2 to December 4 as an online conference, due to the COVID-19 pandemic.

 In December 2020, Web Summit announced the launch of a new conference in Japan, Web Summit Tokyo.
 The company also announced that the Asia-focused RISE Conference will be moving to Kuala Lumpur, Malaysia.
-Both conferences are scheduled to be held as in-person events in 2022.
+Both conferences were scheduled to be held as in-person events in 2022.

 2019

-Web Summit 2019 took place in Portugal, from November 4 to November 7 at the Altice Arena & Fil in Lisbon, Portugal.
+Web Summit 2019 took place in Portugal, from November 4th to 7th at the Altice Arena & Fil in Lisbon, Portugal.
 Some of the speakers included Edward Snowden; former UK Prime Minister Tony Blair; former professional boxer Wladimir Klitschko; Jaden Smith; Guo Ping (Rotating Chairman of Huawei) and Katherine Maher (former CEO of Wikimedia Foundation).

 Nutrix won Web Summit PITCH competition for the most ambitious early-stage startups.
 900 startups participated.

 2018

-Web Summit 2018 took place in Lisbon from November 4 to November 7.
+Web Summit 2018 took place in Lisbon from November 5 to November 8.
 Attendance was at 70,000 participants.
 Some of the speakers include Medium Founder & CEO Ev Williams, President Microsoft Corporation Brad Smith, and CEO at Booking.com Gillian Tans.

 It was announced that Marine Le Pen of the National Rally would be one of the speakers, which caused controversy.
-Paddy Consgrave initially argued that despite her 'wrongheaded' politics, he felt that her vews would be adequately challenged by professional journalists.
+Paddy Consgrave initially argued that despite her "wrongheaded" politics, he felt that her views would be adequately challenged by professional journalists.
 As a result of criticism, Paddy Cosgrave announced on Twitter that the invitation to her would be rescinded.